sai-byui/CV-Robot/Tutorials/LLC.md

-# Low Level Control (known to me as the BEAST OF THIS PROJECT)
+# Low Level Control (the BEAST OF THIS PROJECT for some reason)

 Oh boy... where to even begin.
 This gave me way more issues than i even thought possible.